-You are directly admissible to the Master’s programme in Political Science with a BSc degree in Political Science obtained at an established institute and a curriculum including social science methods.
+You are directly admissible to the Master’s programme in Political Science with one of the BSc degrees listed below, obtained at an established institute and a curriculum including social science methods.

 After completing such a degree, you are sufficiently equipped with both quantitative and qualitative methodology and academic writing and analytical skills, which are requirements for admission to the programme.